 - Psychological Struggle: Magical elements can also be used to precipitate or directly reflect a psychological struggle in a character.
 In this case, the magical elements are usually only experienced by the character during their moments of struggle.

-Books that Use Magical Realism to Explore a Psychological Struggle
+Books that Use Fabulism to Explore a Psychological Struggle

-Here are six books that use magical realism to explore a psychological struggle.
+Here are six books that use fabulism to explore a psychological struggle.
 These books reflect a diversity of experiences and perspectives.
-It is definitely not an exhaustive list, so if I’m missing your favourite book, then share it in the comments section.
+It is definitely not an exhaustive list, so if I’m missing your favorite book, then share it in the comments section.

-Each book is linked to a description that will hopefully entice you to try something new, and two of them are affiliate links.
+Each book is linked to a description that will hopefully entice you to try something new.